bytex-solutions/snamp/docs/configuration.md

     * _Operations_ section may contain zero or more configured operations

 _Attributes_ section:

 * `Attribute Instance Name` - unique name of the attribute.
 Resource Connector uses this name when exposing attributes to Resource Adapters
   * `Name` - name of the attribute declared by managed resource.
 Note that this name depends on the management information provided by managed resource.
 This parameter is required.
   * `Read/write timeout` - timeout (in millis) used when accessing attribute value.
 This is the optional parameter.
   * Additional configuration parameters in the form of key/value pairs

 _Events_ section:

 * `Event Name` - unique name of the event.
 Resource Connector uses this name as notification type when exposing notifications to Resource Adapters
   * `Category` - event category declared by managed resource.
 Note that the category depends on the management information provided by managed resource.
 This parameter is required.
   * Additional configuration parameters in the form of the key/value pairs

 _Operations_ section may contain zero:

 * `Operation instance name` - unique name of the operation.
 Resource Connector uses this name when exposing operations to Resource Adapters
   * `Operation Name` - name of the operation declared by managed resource.
 Note that operation name depends on the management information provided by managed resource.
 This parameter is required.
   * Additional configuration parameters in the form of the key/value pairs

 A set of additional configuration parameters depends on the particular Resource Adapter or Resource Connector.

-Let's consider the following example of the configuration model:
+Let's consider the following example of the configuration logical model:

 * _Resource Adapter_
   * `Adapter Instance Name`: adapter1
     * `System Name`: http